Kevin Landwehr | Design Director

 Does it give the brand soul?

-Marketing seeds with cold analytics and consumer insights, but it succeeds by connecting us to the beauty of our shared humanity.
-In the end it’s what makes it all so much fun; we’re just working hard, everyday, to be more human.
+Marketing can seed with cold analytics and consumer insights.
+It mainly succeeds by connecting us to the beauty of our shared humanity.
+In the end it’s what makes it all so much fun; we’re just working hard, everyday, to create the new human.